Millard Caldwell

-Millard Fillmore Caldwell (February 6, 1897 - October 23, 1984) was an American politician, lawyer, and jurist.
+Millard Fillmore Caldwell (February 6, 1897 - October 23, 1984) was an American conservative politician, lawyer, and jurist.
 He was the 29th governor of Florida (1945–1949) and served in all three branches of government at various times in his life, including as a U.S. representative and Florida Supreme Court justice.

 Early life

 Caldwell was born in the rural area of Beverly, Tennessee, outside Knoxville.
 There he attended public schools and attended Carson-Newman College, the University of Mississippi, and the University of Virginia.
 During World War I, Caldwell enlisted in the U.S. Army on April 3, 1918.
 He was commissioned as a second lieutenant in the Field Artillery, and was discharged on January 11, 1919.
 Caldwell moved to Milton, Florida in 1924, practicing law there.